Cosmological perturbation theory for large scale structure in phase space: Conclusion

-We begin Sec.\ref{sec:eftoflss} by showing that a nonzero average velocity dispersion can be easily incorporated in the framework by perturbatively solving for the fluctuations in the distribution function, while assuming knowledge of its fully nonlinear ensemble average.
-This leads to a new contribution to the one-loop power spectrum with the exact same form as the effective sound speed counterterm in the EFTofLSS, see Eq.(\ref{eq:powerres}).
-We then proceed to make a direct connection to EFT methods, and show explicitly that our framework is necessarily incomplete because it misses contributions to the counterterm from the short-scale gravitational binding energy.
-The EFTofLSS then arises as an inevitable framework to self-consistently model a nonzero velocity dispersion.
+We begin Sec.~\ref{sec:eftoflss} by showing that a nonzero average velocity dispersion can be easily incorporated in the framework by perturbatively solving for the fluctuations in the distribution function, while assuming knowledge of its fully nonlinear ensemble average.
+This leads to a new contribution to the one-loop power spectrum with the exact same form as the effective sound speed counterterm in the EFTofLSS [see Eq.~(\ref{eq:powerres})].
+This result corroborates similar previous findings in the literature \cite{Garny:2022kbk,Aviles:2015osc, McDonald:2017ths}.
+We then proceed to make a direct connection to EFT methods, and argue that our framework is necessarily incomplete because it misses contributions to the counterterm from the short-scale gravitational binding energy, and the response of short-wavelength fluctuations to the presence of a long mode.
+EFT methods then arise as an inevitable framework to self-consistently model a nonzero velocity dispersion.
 This is a practical example of the importance in having theoretical control over short distance fluctuations, in order to write a sensible theory.

-Beyond the results summarized above, we intend this manuscript to be used as a useful pedagogical reference for numerical calculations in SPT with the full $\Lambda$CDM kernels, up to third order in the perturbative expansion.
-For this reason we include simple analytic formulas for the calculation of time-dependent coefficients, Eqs.(\ref{eq:sources-2nd}) and (\ref{eq:analyticsol}) to second order, and Eqs.(\ref{eq:sources-3rd}) and (\ref{eq:analyticsolagain}) to third order (on the other hand, numerical solutions are generally obtained in the literature).
+Beyond the results summarized above, we intend this manuscript to be used as a useful pedagogical reference for numerical calculations in SPT with the full time-dependence of $\Lambda$CDM kernels, up to third order in the perturbative expansion.
+For that purpose, simple analytic formulas for the calculation of time-dependent coefficients can be found in Appendix \ref{sec:app1}.
 We also include explicit formulas for the one-loop power spectrum and tree-level bispectrum in Appendices \ref{sec:app4} and \ref{sec:app5}, respectively.

-To conclude, we land at a picture of the microphysics behind the EFTofLSS that suggests a close analogy to chiral perturbartion theory in QCD \cite{Gasser:1983yg}: The stress tensor acts like an order parameter (analogous to the quark condensate) which vanishes in the perturbative regime, but picks up a nonzero value in the strongly coupled regime which follows after gravitational collapse (corresponding to the QCD phase transition).
-Moreover, the triaxial nature of gravitational collapse implies that an approximate symmetry of the perturbative regime, i.e. isotropy, is spontaneously broken as gravitational collapse first happens along a given axis.
-This is analogous to the breakdown of the approximate chiral symmetry in QCD.